giotto-ai/giotto-deep/paper.md

 we invite users to extend and improve them.
 The eventual goal is to create a readable code base that is easy to learn and simple to implement so that the contribution of new features would be naturally encouraged.
-Additionally, we provide classical TDA datasets in a dedicated dataset cloud where all the classic TDA datasets will be stored; any user can access and download the dataset from the cloud fully automated from the `giotto-deep`.
+Additionally, we provide classical TDA datasets in a dedicated dataset cloud; any user can access and download the dataset from the cloud fully automated from the `giotto-deep`.

 # Research projects using `giotto-deep`